Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

     You can define your own source of data in XYZ format.
 Here is the example: ``https://your_site.xyz/{z}/{x}/{y}``

 .. hint::
-   1. Learn how to connect to the free imagery sources – e.g. :ref:`Openaerialmap`
+   1. Learn how to connect to the free imagery sources – e.g. :ref:`OpenAerialMap <oae>`
    2. Learn how to connect to :ref:`Maxar Imagery <Maxar SecureWatch>`